pottekkat/personal-website/content/posts/how-i-ask-questions.md

   relative: false
 ---

-I ask a lot of questions to my peers and to strangers on public forums in the internet (I hate those Stack Overflow gatekeepers).
+I ask a lot of questions to my peers and to strangers on public forums in the internet.
 This year, I have been trying to improve this process to ask better questions.
 Here is how I do it.

 But first of all,